Skip to main content

 --config-name pico4_sim2real \

-controller.policy_path=track.onnx \
+controller.policy_path=ckpt/track_g1.onnx \

 real_robot.network_interface=enp130s0

-Onboard example:
+Onboard-computer example:

 python scripts/run/run_sim2real.py \